Community Supports for Rural Aging in Place and Independent Living

 What are livable communities, and how do they facilitate aging in place and independent living in rural communities?

-Livable communities meet the full range of needs of all its residents.
-Partners for Livable Communities defines livability as “the sum of the factors that add up to a community's quality of life—including the built and natural environments, economic prosperity, social stability and equity, educational opportunity, and cultural, entertainment and recreation possibilities.”
+The National Council on Disability explains that a livable community “strives to maximize people’s independence, assure safety and security, promote inclusiveness, and provide choice.”
 AARP also notes that a livable community will “enhance personal independence; allow residents to remain in their homes and communities; and foster residents' engagement in the community's civic, economic, and social life.”
 As a result, the exact characteristics of livability will be unique to each community.

 The terms “aging in place” and “independent living” describe different aspects of livable communities.
 People who want to age in place are those who want to remain in a place of their choice, typically one in which they have invested time and money, where they have an informal support network and which holds fond memories for them.
 There are typically fewer housing options available in rural communities, making it difficult to downsize or find accessible housing.
 Also, home repairs or modifications may be necessary for an individual to remain in their community.
 Similarly, nutrition services may be necessary for adults who cannot safely cook for themselves.
 For more information on aging in place in rural communities, see the RHIhub's Rural Aging in Place Toolkit.